-Mary K. Rhinehart, 62, joined the Company's Board on February 16, 2021.
+Mary K. Rhinehart, 63, joined the Company's Board on February 16, 2021.
 Ms. Rhinehart is the Chairman of the Board of Johns Manville, a Berkshire Hathaway company and a global manufacturer of premium quality building and specialty products.
-Ms. Rhinehart worked at Johns Manville for over four decades, serving in leadership roles in finance, global treasury, global supply chain, human resources and strategic business development, most recently serving as President and Chief Executive Officer from 2014 to 2020.
+Ms. Rhinehart has worked at Johns Manville for over four decades, serving in leadership roles in finance, global treasury, global supply chain, human resources and strategic business development, most recently serving as President and Chief Executive Officer and Chairman from 2014 to 2020.
 Prior to that, Ms. Rhinehart served as Chief Financial Officer from 2004 to 2012.
-Ms. Rhinehart currently serves as a non-executive director for CRH plc, a diversified building materials business, as a member of the Advisory Board of the Harvard Joint Center for Housing Studies and as a member of the University of Denver Board of Trustees.
+She has run several business units with full P&L responsibilities.
+Ms. Rhinehart currently serves as a non-executive director for CRH plc, a diversified building materials business, as a member of the Advisory Board of the Harvard Joint Center for Housing Studies, a member of Lubrizol's Advisory Board, and as a member of the University of Denver Board of Trustees.